-Use a clean typeface.
-Sans serif typefaces, such as Arial, are generally easier to read on a screen than serifed typefaces, such as Times New Roman.
+- Use a clean typeface.
+Sans serif typefaces, such as Arial, are generally easier to read on a screen than serif typefaces, such as Times New Roman.

-Explain your equations and graphs.
+- Explain your equations and graphs.
 When you display equations, explain them fully.
-Point out all constants and dependant and independent variables.
+Point out all constants and dependent and independent variables.
 With graphs, tell how they support your point.
 Explain the x- and y-axes and show how the graph progresses from left to right.

 Sharing your work can help you expand your network of contacts who share your research interests.
 For undergraduate researcher who intend to complete a graduate degree, presenting can be an invaluable experience.
 We recommend discussing your interest in sharing your research with your faculty advisor.
 They can help match your interests with the appropriate venue.